U.S. Navy Ship Destroys Iranian Drone Over Strait Of Hormuz

 Trump also called on other countries to condemn "Iran's attempts to disrupt freedom of navigation and global commerce."
 He added that other nations should also protect their ships in the strait, which lies between the Persian Gulf and the Gulf of Oman.

 The drone encounter came on the same day Iran announced that its Islamic Revolutionary Guard Corps Navy has seized a foreign-flagged oil tanker in the Strait of Hormuz.
-The interdiction took place on Sunday; Iran alleges that the ship was smuggling 1 million liters (264,000 gallons) of fuel.
+That interdiction took place on Sunday; Iran alleges that the ship was smuggling 1 million liters (264,000 gallons) of fuel.